Call for Papers

 Priyank Pradeep, NASA Ames Research Center

-The Air Transportation Systems Technical Committee (ATS-TC) invites technical papers that describe the advancements of air transportation systems and operations, including concepts, technologies, procedures, algorithms, functions, analyses that can help improve safety, efficiency, scalability, sustainability of existing airspace, airline and airport management systems; concept, development, algorithms, testing, operations of new traffic systems for improved access to the NAS for new vehicle operations, such as Unmanned Aerial Systems (UAS), UAS Traffic Management (UTM), Advanced Air Mobility (AAM), extensible Traffic Management System (xTM) and their integration into the National Airspace System (NAS); Applications of new technologies and methods such as data science, machine learning, and artificial intelligence in related topics; modeling and simulation techniques that help advance conventional and non-conventional air transportation systems.
-For more information, please see Additional Details .
+The Air Transportation Systems Technical Committee (ATS‑TC) invites original technical papers that advance air transportation systems and operations.
+We welcome work on concepts, technologies, procedures, algorithms, functions, and analyses that improve the safety, efficiency, scalability, and sustainability of current airspace, airline, and airport management systems.
+We also seek research on the concept development, algorithms, testing, and operations of new traffic‑management systems that expand NAS access for new vehicle operations, such as Unmanned Aerial Systems (UAS), UAS Traffic Management (UTM), Advanced Air Mobility (AAM), and Extensible Traffic Management System (xTM), along with their integration into the National Airspace System (NAS).
+Submissions applying data science, machine learning, and artificial intelligence, as well as modeling and simulation techniques that advance conventional and non‑conventional air transportation systems, are strongly encouraged.
+Please review the Additional Details .

 Students are encouraged to submit to the Air Transportation Systems Student Paper Competition.